Reviews You Can Rely On

 Why Trust GearLab

-Our team spent many hours with these air purifiers to find which were the best.
+Our team spent weeks using these purifiers in our homes and testing them in the lab to find which were the best.

 Analysis and Test Results

-When rating each air purifier on our list, we divided our tests into four weighted metrics.
-The results of our air cleaning performance tests are factored the most heavily into each model's final score.
+When rating each air purifier on our list, we divided our tests into four weighted metrics, with air-cleaning performance as the most important.
 In the following sections, we'll delve into the details of all of these metrics so you can select the best air-cleaning device for your space, budget, and needs.

 Worse Value